 Appeals of Academic Evaluations

 A business professional's credibility depends on trust and the highest ethical standards.
 Academic integrity becomes the foundation on which a business career is built.
-Therefore, academic dishonesty (in any form) harms the reputation of the university, the college, and the CBPA faculty/student family.
+Therefore, academic dishonesty (in any form) harms the reputation of the university, the college, and the Zimpleman College of Business faculty/student family.

 Academic dishonesty is an encompassing term involving any activity that seeks to gain credit for work one has not done or to deliberately damage or destroy the work of others.
 Plagiarism is defined as misrepresenting another's ideas, phrases, discourse or works as one's own.
 Cheating is defined as the act, or attempted act, of giving or obtaining aid and/or information by illicit means in meeting any academic requirements, including examinations.

 If it is determined by an instructor that a student is guilty of academic dishonesty, it is the prerogative of the instructor to assign a penalty.
-In addition, all such actions must be reported in writing to the Associate Dean of Student Affairs within the CBPA, with a copy of the report supplied to the student.
+In addition, all such actions must be reported in writing to the Associate Dean of Student Affairs within the Zimpleman College of Business, with a copy of the report supplied to the student.
 Further sanctions from the college are possible depending on the nature of the offense and the prior record of the individual(s) involved.

 If a student wishes to appeal the instructor's determination of academic misconduct, the student must file a written notice of appeal, which shall include the basis of the appeal with the Associate Dean.
 This notice of appeal must be filed within four weeks of receipt of the report of the instructor’s determination.

-Copies of the entire policy and procedures statement can be obtained from the Associate Dean’s office or on the College of Business and Public Administration home page.
+Copies of the entire policy and procedures statement can be obtained from the Associate Dean’s office or on the Zimpleman College of Business home page.

 An Honor Code defining responsibilities of students regarding academic and professional conduct is located on the College of Pharmacy website